-The U.S. Attorney’s Office for the District of Columbia has long believed that a problem-solving approach to law enforcement is essential for reducing crime, enhancing public safety, and improving the quality of life in the District of Columbia.
-In 1995, the Office implemented the Community Prosecution Initiative, which involves not only prosecuting criminals and litigating cases, but connecting with stakeholders to understand the needs and gaps in services within our local communities.
-This community-based strategy enables community prosecutors and community outreach specialists to work directly with residents, local businesses, nonprofit organizations, and other community stakeholders to develop a comprehensive approach to fighting crime and protecting and defending the rights and interests of the residents of this city.
-Our present strategy focuses on: building bonds of trust between the Office and the community, enhancing public safety through education, and increasing community participation in the criminal justice system.
-This strategy is implemented through community outreach programs, youth engagement, and reentry initiatives.
-If you would like to have more information about our programs, please call 202-252-6930 or email firstname.lastname@example.org.
+The U.S. Attorney’s Office for the District of Columbia (USAODC) has long believed that a problem-solving approach to law enforcement is essential for reducing crime, enhancing public safety, and improving the quality of life in the District of Columbia.
+Our Community Prosecution Initiative connects with stakeholders to understand the needs and gaps in services within our local communities.
+This community-based strategy, under the leadership of the Executive Assistant United States Attorney for External Affairs, enables community prosecutors and community outreach specialists to work directly with residents, local business, nonprofit organizations, and other community stakeholders to develop a comprehensive approach to fighting crime and protecting the rights and interest of city residents.
+Our present strategy focuses on building bonds of trust between the Office and the community, enhancing public safety through education, and encouraging community participation in the criminal justice system.
+This strategy is implemented by the Community Outreach Staff through community outreach programs, youth engagement, and reentry initiatives.

 Clergy Ambassador Program

-The mission of the Clergy Ambassador Program (CAP) is to formalize a working relationship between our Office and the Washington, D.C. clergy.
-Our goal is to form a partnership that will promote trust and mutual respect between law enforcement and the community, and to improve the quality of life of all Washington, D.C. residents by reducing crime enhancing public safety.
+The mission of the Clergy Ambassador Program (CAP) is to formalize a working relationship among our Office, Washington, D.C. clergy, and community leaders.
+Our goal is to form a partnership that will promote trust and mutual respect between law enforcement and the community.

 Domestic Violence seminars are designed to reach out to community members in order to educate them about the signs of domestic abuse.
-The Office also encourages them to report domestic violence while providing information about the various resources that the Office, and other local agencies provide to domestic violence victims.
-We have domestic violence presentations specifically tailored for teens, women, men, senior citizens, and reentrants.
+The Office also encourages citizens to report domestic violence while providing information about the various resources that the Office and other local agencies provide to domestic violence victims.
+We have tailored domestic violence presentations specifically for teens, women, and reentrants.

 Child Abuse Awareness and Infant Fatality Prevention